Qijian Xia Tianshan: Television

 In 2006, Tsui Hark produced Seven Swordsmen, a television series derived from the 2005 film Seven Swords.
 It starred Vincent Zhao, Wang Xuebing, Ray Lui, Ada Choi, Qiao Zhenyu, Li Xiaoran, Wang Likun and Bryan Leung.
 The story is based more on Saiwai Qixia Zhuan, the novel preceding Qijian Xia Tianshan, even though it shares the same Chinese title as the latter.

 Comics

-In 2006, Chinese artists Guangzu and Niu Tongxue released a manhua series of the same Chinese title as the novel.
+In 2006, Chinese artists Guangzu and Niu Tongxue released a manhua series of the same Chinese title as the novel, featuring the same seven special swords first introduced in the 2005 film Seven Swords.